 Atlantic City © Ron Miguel

-Today Atlantic City is famous as a gambler's paradise, with a vibrant nightlife.
-It also offers amusement rides, souvenir shops and children's entertainment in a bid to market itself as a family holiday destination and 'America's Favourite Playground'.
+Today Atlantic City is famous as a gambler's paradise with a vibrant nightlife.
+It also offers amusement rides, souvenir shops, and children's entertainment in a bid to market itself as a family holiday destination and live up to its nickname as the 'The World's Playground'.